theandrew168/sbs-website/content/posts/a-multi-platform-modern-opengl-demo-with-sdl2.md

 Here is a personal list of "pros" for choosing SDL2:
 * SDL2 is a one-stop-shop for cross-platform game development
-* SDL2 supports Windows, Linux, MacOS, iOS, Android, Nintendo Switch, and others
+* SDL2 supports Windows, Linux, macOS, iOS, Android, Nintendo Switch, and others
 * SDL2 supports mouse and keyboard, joysticks, game controllers, and multi-touch gestures
 * SDL2 supports low-level audio playback
 * SDL2 includes extra helpers for dealing with threads, timers, CPU detection, and power management